This grant competition is for international graduate students enrolled full-time in a degree program at the Schulich School of Music.

 The following awards may not be conferred each year, depending on the qualifying proposals received:

-- Be currently enrolled at the Schulich School of Music;
+- Be currently enrolled full-time in a doctoral or master’s level studies in Music Performance or Music Research at the Schulich School of Music;

 - Be an international student;

-- Have achieved high academic standing throughout all post-secondary education and hold a GPA of at least 3.3 in each of the last 2 years of full-time study.
+- Doctoral students must have achieved high academic standing throughout all post-secondary education and hold a GPA of at least3.3 in each of the last 2 years of full-time study.
 If not, provide a short note explaining your special circumstances to be considered.
-All prior doctoral-level studies, regardless of discipline, will be considered when evaluating your eligiblity.
+All prior doctoral-level studies, regardless of discipline, will be considered when evaluating your eligibility.

 - Have not previously received this award;